bordedelcielo/oop-project/README.md

-A Python 🐍 Object-Oriented Program demonstrating the use of the super() method.
+A simple Python 🐍 Object-Oriented Program